What is a Dynamic Purchasing System (DPS)?

 - LCP members can undertake a further competition with all pre-qualified bidders; all qualification documentation is held on the DPS Supplier database.

-The new DPS will be available for use by LCP members in March 2019.
-The new DPS for Minor Works is in the pipeline.
-It is anticipated that it will be available for use by Summer 2019.
+The new DPS will be available for use by LCP members from 01st April 2019.
+The new DPS for Minor Works will be available for from July 2019.

 DPS for Construction, Estates and Property Professional Services